 Attendance for adult students is recorded as excused or unexcused.
 Students with six (6) consecutive unexcused absences may be withdrawn.
+More than five (5) absences in a quarter (9-week period) is considered excessive.
 The exception would be personal or family illness verified by a doctor's excuse or a death in the immediate family.
 Students should contact their instructor and/or Student Services to report their absence or to discuss options if an extended absence is needed.
 Absences impact a student's financial aid, as well as, Veteran Affairs benefits.
 It is the student's responsibility to understand the policies of each of these programs related to attendance.